 Chrysolite is not mentioned either as being embedded in the High Priest's breastplate (Exodus 28:17 - 21, with parallel list in Exodus 39:10 - 13) or as one that Lucifer was created with (Ezekiel 28:13).

 Strong's defines chrusolithos as a gold or yellow-colored gemstone ("gold stone").
 Thayer's lexicon says it is golden colored.
-All ten versions of Scripture used for comparison purposes in this series translate the word as "chrysolite."
+All ten versions of the Bible used for comparison purposes in this series translate the word as "chrysolite."

-The Chrysolite's color of golden yellow was associated with the sun and Sunday.
+The golden yellow color of this gem was associated with the sun and Sunday.
 A donkey engraved on the gem gave the wearer the ability to predict the future.
 On the other hand, if a vulture was etched on the stone it gave the person who possessed it the power to control demons and the winds.

-This gemstone was also though to dispel various "terrors" of the night but only if it was worn in a setting of gold (Curious Lore of Precious Stones, pages 66 - 67, 133).
+Chrysolite was also thought to dispel various "terrors" of the night but only if it was worn in a setting of gold (Curious Lore of Precious Stones, pages 66 - 67, 133).